-Using an ellipsis to show a character’s hesitation can be incorporated into any part of the dialogue, whether it’s the beginning, middle, or end.
+Using an ellipsis to show a character’s hesitation can be incorporated into the middle or the end of the dialogue.

-Now…when using an ellipsis at the end of a sentence, make sure you provide the end punctuation as well.
+Now … when using an ellipsis at the end of a sentence, make sure you provide the end punctuation as well.
 If you notice the last example above, it’s easy to tell the character was asking a question; so after the ellipsis (…) make sure to add in the question mark.
-If it’s obvious what the author is saying, what’s going in the story even with some missing words, then the ending punctuation should be included still.

 The following example shows an imperative statement; on a side note, a declarative statement would use the ellipsis in the same way.
 Since the ellipsis is used at the end of the sentence, I end it with the typical period and then the three dots for the ellipsis.